 In 1998, a 23-year-old lyricist from South Orange, New Jersey released a project that would influence and inspire women of color for years to come.
-2018 marks the 20th anniversary of Lauryn Hill's record-breaking solo album, The Miseducation of Lauryn Hill, and the Queen of Soul herself is giving us a chance to experience the magic all over again.
+Every chance we play Lauryn Hill's record-breaking solo album, The Miseducation of Lauryn Hill, we experience the magic all over again.

-The relevance of her first and only solo studio album is undeniable, and is especially relevant to the narrative of women of color.
-The album takes us on an authentic and raw journey through what it means to be a black women.
-In commemoration of the album's anniversary and recently announced tour, we've taken the time to give you an analytical track-by-track review on what Lauryn Hill's album meant and still means to women of color.
+The relevance of her first and only solo studio album is undeniable and is especially relevant to the narrative of women of color.
+The album takes us on an authentic and raw journey through what it means to be a Black woman.
+In commemoration of the album's anniversary, we've taken the time to give you an analytical track-by-track review of what Lauryn Hill's album meant and still means to women of color.

-The definition of insanity is continuing to do something over and over again and expect a different result.
-I guess we're all pretty f*cking crazy because I don't know one person who can't relate to the eerily familiar lyrics to "Ex-Factor."
+The definition of insanity is continuing to do something repeatedly and expect a different result.
+We're all pretty f*cking crazy because I don't know one person who can't relate to the eerily familiar lyrics to "Ex-Factor."

 "I keep letting you back in/ How can I explain myself?/ As painful as this thing has been/ I just can't be with no one else"

 The song has been frequently sampled in popular songs, including recent hits like Drake's "Nice For What" and Cardi B.'s "Be Careful," frankly because it's so damn relevant.
 We are all guilty of being swindled of our hearts from someone who said they would die for us, leaving us to wonder: But would you live for me tho?